FeanorKingofNoldor/classius/README.md

 - **📚 Complete Library** - 3,000+ years of great books from all civilizations
 - **🏛️ Original Languages** - Read Greek, Latin, Sanskrit, Arabic, Chinese with AI support
 - **🤖 AI Tutor** - Voice-activated explanations for difficult passages
+- **🎨 Art Integration** - View classical artworks contextually while reading
 - **💬 Community** - Discuss passages with thousands of readers worldwide
 - **✍️ Handwritten Notes** - Take notes with stylus on e-ink paper
+- **👨‍🏫 Expert Notes** - Follow professors and scholars to see their published annotations
 - **🎵 Whistle Control** - Turn pages hands-free with your personal whistle
 - **🌍 Universal Translation** - All texts available in 12 major languages
-- **☕ Scholar's Marketplace** - Premium coffee, tea, and supplements curated for readers
+- **☕ Scholar's Marketplace** - Premium coffee and tea curated for readers
 - **🔧 Right to Repair** - User-moddable, repairable, heirloom quality

 ### **ZERO ADS, EVER** - We make money by selling products you want, not your attention.